Add an alarm to your touring caravan and you’ll benefit from peace of mind – plus a possible drop in the price of your annual insurance premium.

 - Features like “sleep mode” and/or “pet setting”, mean you and/or your pet won’t set off the alarm when you’re on board.

-- If you invest in a sophisticated alarm system, check if it’s transferable to your next ‘van – it could save you some money – plus, you know you have a system you’re comfortable with.
+- If you invest in a sophisticated caravan alarm system, check if it’s transferable to your next ‘van – it could save you some money – plus, you know you have a system you’re comfortable with.

-Star Player Number 1
+Star Player 1

-Expect to pay £171
+Expect to pay: £325

-Star Player Number 2
+Star Player 2

-Expect to pay £79.99
+Expect to pay £399

-Star Player Number 3
+Star Player 3

 Autowatch 650 Caravan Alarm System

-It includes a wireless PIR and wireless leg sensor, with an encrypted remote control.
+It includes a wireless PIR and leg sensor, with an encrypted remote control.
 There are low battery indicators, awning light operation (handy when returning to your caravan in the dark, but it also flashes the awning light if the alarm is triggered) and false alarm nuisance prevention.

 Expect to pay £239

-Will it affect my insurance?
+Will an alarm affect my caravan insurance?

-Bear in mind free standing alarms that are not fixed to the caravan in some way are not accepted where it’s a mandatory insurance requirement to fit an alarm.
+Bear in mind free-standing alarms that are not fixed to the caravan in some way are not accepted where it’s a mandatory insurance requirement to fit an alarm.